 SaaS stands for Software as a Service, a software program that can be used based on a subscription model and typically uses digital communication options (internet) in order to provide access to the software and/or the individual online accounts.

-There are many examples of SaaS products like Google Gmail, Microsoft Office365, Apple iCloud.
+There are many examples of SaaS products like Google Gmail, Microsoft Office365, and Apple iCloud.

-Hostaway channel and property management solutions are offered on a SaaS-based subscription plan allowing you to maintain or adjust your channels and business needs as it fits your goals.
+Hostaway channel and property management solutions are offered on a SaaS-based subscription plan allowing you to maintain or adjust your channels and business needs as they fit your goals.